james-prior/tdd-demo/README.md

 The order of the TDD stuff was roughly:
 - (step-0 tag) Begin with no code.

+    py.test is running, but there are no tests to run so py.test says that there is nothing to do.

-- (step-1 tag) Started by creating tests.
+- (step-1 tag) Create tests.

+    py.test finds the tests and runs them.

+    The tests fail because the code to test does not exist and so fails when the test code tries to import the code to test.

-- (step-2 tag) Created a stub function that fails tests.
+- (step-2 tag) Created a stub function that deliberately fails tests.

+    py.test find the tests and the code to test and runs the tests.

+    The tests fail because the code to test deliberately does what is necessary to fail the tests.

+    For many beginners, it is counter-intuitive that one would deliberately fail the tests.
+The point of this is so that when one writes code to pass the tests in the next step, and the tests pass, one knows that it is because of the changes one made, and not because of bugs in the tests themselves.

+    In other words, the point of writing code to fail the tests is to avoid future false positive test results.
+    More succinctly, the point is to test the tests.

-- (step-3 tag) Put meat in the function to make all tests pass.
+- (step-3 tag) Write code to make all tests pass.

+    Since the tests were failing in the previous step, one knows that passing results are due to the changes in the code.

-That's the basics, which one repeats over and over.
+Those are the basics, which one repeats over and over.
 Then I added some more tests.
 - (step-4 tag) Add more tests for bad input values.
 - (step-5 tag) Change the code to make the tests pass.

+One of the subtleties of TDD is how big or small each change is.
+When things are going well, larger changes is OK.
+When progress is tough, make small changes.

 ## installation